 This article will focus mainly on both lines' cruise ships, rather than the expedition vessels, riverboats and yachts.

 Both Crystal Cruises and Silversea are highly inclusive cruise lines.
-They include all alcoholic and nonalcoholic beverages and gratuities in the cruise fare.
+They include all alcoholic and nonalcoholic beverages, Wi-Fi and gratuities in the cruise fare.

 Choose Crystal if you're looking for high-end service delivered for the right price.